KirollosSamy/InstaChat/README.md

 - With millions of requests per second, it would be almost impossible for the servers using the traditional request-response architcture to handle the flood of requests even with horizontal scalabilty (multiple servers, multiple processes, ...).
 The idea is that the servers need to process the requests and serve resources, the time taken to process a request will likely increase as the size of the database increases.
 This introduces latency that is exepcted to go higher in the future (even though we are not doing any actual processing now).

-- This latency will be the main bottleneck in the applicaitons and customers are likely to be discouraged.
+This latency will be the main bottleneck in the applicaitons and customers are likely to be discouraged.
-I believe this was the same problem that led to building post-request-relays service at Instabug.

 - Here comes the main advantage of using message queues.
 Instead of processing the request on the fly, the servers just push the request as a job, this takes almost O(1) time, and it is likely to stay so.
 This is the main purpose of `Chat Dispatchers`, they receive the requests, push them in the queue, and almost immediately gives them a response.